Guatemala has reopened its international airport for tourists on September 18th, 2020.

 - Comply with social distancing of at least 1.5 metres.

-- Use a face mask in all public spaces, including on the street.
-People that have recuperated from COVID-19 and those under quarantine must use masks inside their homes.
+- Use a face mask in all public spaces, including on the street and public transportation.

 If you do not comply with these measures you could be fined or face criminal charges.
 Fines range from £700 to £15,000.